Cyptai/cyptai-platform/README.md

 ## Repository Access Notice
 This repository is a public showcase version.

-The full implementation is maintained in a private repository due to intellectual property and security considerations.
+The full implementation is maintained in a Gitlab private repository due to intellectual property and security considerations.

 Restricted access or live demo can be provided upon request.